ilpropheta/playground-twh5homb/markdowns/exercise4.md

 Jane, our Chief Marketing Officer, has just came back from *CppCon* where she heard about `std::string_view` during a coffee break.
 She is keen on selling to our investors that **Gugol** is already using such C++17 feature into our codebase.

 All things considered, this request is not so silly.
-There are a few places where `std::string_view` could be really a good fit.
+The service's interface seems a bit inconsistent: it takes `const char*` but in `Stats` that takes `const string&`. `std::string_view` could be really a good fit to improve the interface and also to avoid copying...

-Work on `MicroUrlService` and replace `const char*` with `std::string_view` on its public functions.
+Work on `MicroUrlService` and uniform the parameters of its public functions.
 Decomment some lines in `StringViewTest.cpp` and make it work.

 @[Replace const char* with std::string_view on our service's interface]({"stubs": [
 	 "microurl/src/ver5/MicroUrlService.h",